-For more than 35 years, CFC has helped families like yours connect with adoptable youth who are in need of a forever family.
-From first steps in exploring adoption to big steps in welcoming home a child, we are there every step of the way, connecting lives, hearts, and futures.
+For more than 40 years, CFC has helped families like yours connect with adoptable youth who are in need of a forever family.
+From the first steps in exploring adoption to the big steps in welcoming home a child, we are there every step of the way, connecting lives, hearts, and futures.
+See when our next free adoption orientation session is here.

 What is required to adopt through Christian Family Care?